marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/csharp-features-java-doesnt-have.md

 The value of the reference type variable is the reference.
 When assigning from one variable to another the reference to the object gets copied - not the object itself.

 A variable with a reference type is nullable - meaning that it can be set to ``null`` and thus not refer or point to any object instance.
+This is a potential source of error in many languages.

 ```c#
 StringBuilder sb = new ();